 Just as with other components in your system it is important to profile vibration motors, in particular, to test its strength or frequency.
 Our specialised facilities allow us to quickly and easily run a variety of tests to fully analyse the performance of the motor under a variety of conditions.

 But what if you need to quickly check something yourself?
 Thankfully it only takes a couple of components to get some rough and ready results.

 You can use this guide to understand how to measure the vibration strength of a vibration motor or LRA.

 Please Note: It is important to stress that this is a quick and crude method!
 If you’re in a rush and need basic information (vibration amplitude) you can use this post to get some data easily.
 Our in-house profiling and tests are based on similar ideas but are much more advanced and accurate.
 If you need detailed specifications (such as vibration frequency, haptic response times, etc) then you can contact us to discuss your application.

 There are three main tasks for testing the motor.
-First we need to drive it, then measure the output, and lastly, we need to display the data in a meaningful manner.
-There are lots of methods for each step we’ll suggest an easy and inexpensive way for tackling each.
+First, we need to drive it, then measure the output, and lastly, we need to display the data in a meaningful manner.
+There are lots of methods for each step we’ll suggest an easy and inexpensive way to tackling each.

 Our basic system looks like this:

 Driving the Motor

 For a quick test, we have access to lots of motor drivers, in this instance, we used a breakout board for the Fairchild FAH4830.
 It’s extremely easy to drive DC motors with it, as it only requires a single PWM signal – although it has other inputs for additional features.

 It’s likely that you already have a circuit for driving the motor so this shouldn’t be an issue.
 If you don’t, an equally easy equivalent is a single MOSFET and PWM signal, but in either set-up, you will need a microcontroller to create the PWM signal – we’ve used an Arduino.